Ayush-Dudhe/DAO-smart-Contract/README.md

-# BASIC DAO SMART CONTRACT
+# BASIC DAO SMART CONTRACTS

 This project demonstrates a basic DAO use case.
 After pulling this contract take following steps -